 Why did x and y fall in love?

-Heck, why does anyone fall in love?
-Do you want a biological explanation, or a philosophical one?
+Why does anybody fall in love?
+Should I give a biological explanation, or a philosophical one?

 What if the magic worked THIS way?
 What if x, y or z hadn’t died/fallen in love/been born in the first place…

 Yes, there are an infinite number of ways my books could have been written differently.
 I wrote what I thought was the best story I could write at the time, and I can’t change them, so discussing ways I didn’t write them isn’t high on my priority list when there are new books to write.
 And gardening to do.

 The “You Didn’t Think That One Through” Question